 The ironing boards with a drip tray are brilliant for when you are partaking in long ironing sessions with an abundance of garments to iron due to these boards preventing moisture build-ups on the surface of your board and will also completely alleviate any drips of water from going on the floor.

 Steam generator irons are much larger than regular irons, therefore they tend to take up more space on your ironing board.
-Specific steam generator ironing boards will typically have a larger surface area than standard boards, which is why they make ironing with your steam generator much easier and quicker.
+Specific steam generator ironing boards will typically have a larger surface area than standard boards, which is why they make ironing with your steam generator much easier and quicker but they also require more space when looking for ironing board storage.
 Also, you will need a platform large enough to house your steam generator iron and its base unit.

 Steam generator ironing boards are typically much stronger than regular boards, which is necessary for steam generator irons as they are much heavier and bigger pieces of equipment.
 Not only are they usually stronger, but they are much sturdier, with a platform usually situated at the end of the board where the steam generator iron can rest.
 Standard ironing boards are usually much flimsier and can sometimes struggle to withstand the weight of these irons.